Skåneland: Etymology

-published 1868-73 in six volumes) in order to illuminate the common Danish history of Scania, Blekinge, and Halland.
+published 1868-73 in six volumes) in order to illuminate the shared history of Scania, Blekinge, and Halland.

 Weibull used the term as a combined term for the four provinces where the Scanian Law had its jurisdiction, as well as the area of the archdiocese of Lund until the Reformation in 1536, later the Danish Lutheran diocese of Lund.
 This form of Skåneland was then used in the regional historical periodical Historisk tidskrift för Skåneland, beginning in 1901, published by Martin's son, Lauritz Weibull.